Keep Your Home Safe: A Decade of Important Electric Safety Tips

 When do I need to change my electrical cords?

-If you notice any cracks or damage to the cords, it’s time to replace them.
+If you notice signs of fraying or damage to the cords it’s time to replace them.

-Do I require GFCIs throughout my entire house?
+Do I have to install GFCIs in my entire home?

-It is suggested that you install GFCIs in areas where water is present like the kitchen, bathroom as well as outdoor spaces.
+It is suggested that you install GFCIs in areas with water, such as bathrooms, kitchens, and outdoor areas.

 How often should I schedule my electrical system at home inspected?

-It is recommended that you have an electrical inspection every 10 years or sooner if you spot any issues.
-Make contact with Local Electrician Bayside to schedule an inspection.
+It is recommended that you have an electrical check every 10 years or sooner if you notice any problems.
+Call Local Electrician Bayside to schedule an inspection.